Salmaelfekih/Salmaelfekih/README.md

 ## Hi there 👋
 # 💫 About Me:
-I'm Salma El Fekih, a Computer Science student at the Higher Institute of Computer Science ISI. <br>I am passionate about Programming and Cyber Security.
+I'm Salma El Fekih, a Computer Science student at the Higher Institute of Computer Science ISI. <br>I am passionate about Programming and Cybersecurity.
 Additionally, I enjoy conducting digital investigations and participating in Capture the Flag competitions.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/https://www.linkedin.com/in/salma-el-fekih)